 Pro - You can do whatever you want, whenever you want!

 You get an itinerary of all activities running throughout the day and you simply decide which you ant to do.
 You decide everyday when you want to eat, sleep, play, even go to the bathroom!
 There's nothing set in stone that you 'have' to do because you pre-paid for it!
 Most activities run daily too, so you won't miss out on anything either!

-Know someone considering their first cruise?
-Send this list to them, or share it on Facebook!
+If you know someone considering their first cruise, send this list to them, or share it on Facebook!